Do you need an Audio Interface if you only do Electronic Music?

 At first I thought the question was kind of weird.
 Well, of course you need one.
 But after thinking it over, there are definitely instances where you really don’t need one.
 At least not yet.

 Doing Electronica In-The-Box.

-On one hand, you can easily go without an interface if you’re only interesting in working with headphones inside the box.
-A great pair of headphones and a good electronic music program like Reason or Logic can be enough.
-In that case you don’t need an interface.
+On one hand, you can easily go without an interface if you’re only interesting in case you don’t need an interface.

 So technically, you can still produce music without an interface.
 And you might actually get pretty far without it.

 Checking Your Mixes

 However, if you go without an interface then you won’t have any way of plugging in a good pair of monitors to check your mixes on.
 And keep in mind that you can forget about recording vocals or any other acoustic instrument over your electronic tracks.
 Without an interface, you simply won’t have anywhere to plug those things in.

 It’s harder to know how your mixes translate to other systems without mixing them in a room.
 Sure, you can double-check your mixes on other systems around your house and in your car, but it’s time-consuming and inconvenient.